reactjs/react.dev/src/content/learn/render-and-commit.md

 * **For the initial render,** React will use the [`appendChild()`](https://developer.mozilla.org/docs/Web/API/Node/appendChild) DOM API to put all the DOM nodes it has created on screen.
 * **For re-renders,** React will apply the minimal necessary operations (calculated while rendering!) to make the DOM match the latest rendering output.

-**React only changes the DOM nodes if there's a difference between renders.** For example, here is a component that re-renders with different props passed from its parent every second.
-Notice how you can add some text into the `<input>`, updating its `value`, but the text doesn't disappear when the component re-renders:
+**React only changes the DOM nodes if there's a difference between renders.** For example, here is a Component that re-renders with different props passed from its parent every second.
+Notice how you can add some text into the `<input>`, updating its `value`, but the text doesn't disappear when the Component re-renders:

 <Sandpack>